Sunil1208/Login-form1/README.md

-/*
 # Login-form1

 Beautiful and Responsive login form

-**A simple and beautiful login form build using HTML, CSS, JavaScript and SVG elements**
+**A simple and beautiful login form build using HTML, CSS, JavaScript and SVG elements.**

 ## Screenshots